microsoft/snmalloc/README.md

 Alternatively, you can follow the steps in the next section to build with Ninja using the Visual Studio compiler.

-# Building on Linux or FreeBSD
+# Building on macOS, Linux or FreeBSD
 Snmalloc has very few dependencies, CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
 Building with GCC is currently not supported because GCC lacks support for the